sybrew/the-seo-framework/readme.txt

 		* Tapping the tooltip no longer conjures tooltip animations, potentially saving battery-life.
 		* Administrative Markdown-text now generates a tad swifter.
 		* Throughout the plugin, we found ways to reduce opcodes.
+		* The bootstrap timer keeps timing while metadata is strapping.
+This time spent is added to both timers.
+We rectified the "boot" timer.
+			* The reason is that the plugin should be done "booting" once it starts generating the metadata.
+			* This issue became more apparent once we started splitting the generators in their respective builder-classes.
 	* **Timestamps:**
 		* The plugin no longer rectifies the timezones for its timestamps in the sitemap or for Facebook/Open Graph meta data, for it now relies on WP 5.3's patches.
 	* **Notices:**